gkgaurav31/gkgaurav31.github.io/_posts/2023-08-17-snakes-and-ladders.md

 ## SOLUTION

-This is quite a tricky problem, but it has been well explained by here: [NeetCode](https://www.youtube.com/watch?v=6lH4nO3JfLk)
+This is quite a tricky problem, but it has been well explained here: [NeetCode](https://www.youtube.com/watch?v=6lH4nO3JfLk)

 This problem is actually a graph problem.
 Since we are looking for the shortest distance and there are no weights involved, we can think of using BFS.
 We can start from the position number 1.
 In the board, the 1 actually starts from the bottom row.
 To make it simpler, we can reverse the rows of the board to use natural way of indexing.
-For a given position say idx, to get its index in the matrix, we can treate idx as idx-1 (basically, convert it to 0-index) while getting the index needed.
+For a given position say idx, to get its index in the matrix, we can treat idx as idx-1 (basically, convert it to 0-index) while getting the actual index needed.
 The value in the board itself does not need to be converted.
 The other problem is that the even rows go in reverse order.
-So, when we find that the row is even, we will have to update teh column calculated based on reverse order.
+So, when we find that the row is even, we will have to update the column calculated based on reverse order.

-Coming to the actual BFS logic, we start by putting the first position and it's moves count (as a pair) to a queue.
-We keep remove elements from the queue and go to the next 6 places (because the dice can have maximum 6 value).
+Coming to the actual BFS logic, we start by putting the first position and it's moves (as a pair) to a queue.
+We keep removing elements from the queue and go to the next 6 places (because the dice can have maximum 6 value).
 It's possible that in the next position, we have a ladder or a snake.
 In that case, we can simply update the next position to wherever the ladder or snake will take us.
 We make this as visited and add it to the queue.
 If it happens to be the last position, we have actually got an answer since we have reached the destination.
 We can directly return is as it must be the lowest number of steps it took to reach the destination following breadth wise search.

 ```java
 //class to store the position and how many moves it took to reach it from source